NeighborhoodCompass/2.0/src/data/meta/census/mMEDSV.md

 Home sales are a key reflection of how desirable and affordable a community's housing stock is.
 Changes in the value of homes can reflect increasing market interest in a neighborhood, broader changes like economic recessions and even demographic shifts.

 ### About the Data
 This information reflects home sales reported in Tax Administration property records from 2001 through 2016 and includes 1-, 2-, 3-, and 4-family homes, condos, townhouses, mobile homes, and non-residential buildings converted to residential.
 Large multi-unit commercial residential sales are excluded.
-Values have been inflation adjusted to 2016 values using the Consumer Price Index for housing.
+Dollar amounts have been inflation adjusted to 2016 values using the Consumer Price Index for housing.

 Source: Durham County Tax Administration